 For sound management of the Takeuchi Group, there are extensive measures to ensure that directors and employees fully understand the Takeuchi Corporate Philosophy and Code of Conduct so that subsidiaries conduct business operations properly.
 There are also Group Supervision Rules.
 Takeuchi makes decisions regarding certain important matters from among the responsibilities of subsidiaries’ directors.
 In addition, subsidiaries periodically submit reports to Takeuchi about their business operations.

 Internal Audits and Audits by the Audit Supervisory Committee

-The Internal Auditing Office is independent of business operations and reports directly to the company president.
-Two full-time staff members perform audits of the operations and risk management of business units.
+The Auditing Office is independent of business operations and reports directly to the company president.
+Three full-time staff members perform audits of the operations and risk management of business units.
 Directions for improvements are given as needed.
-In addition, the Internal Auditing Office shares information with the independent accountant concerning internal audits and financial audits.
+In addition, the Auditing Office shares information with the independent accountant concerning internal audits and financial audits.

 Audits by the Audit and Supervisory Committee are performed by the three outside directors based on an annual auditing plan.
 Committee members share information about these audits periodically with the independent accountant.
 Committee members also receive reports and other information from internal auditing sections and perform other activities.

 Financial audits are performed by Deloitte Touche Tohmatsu LLC in accordance with an auditing contract.